inveniosoftware-contrib/kpiit/docs/niklas/report.md

 General info about what KPIs are, which information was collected and how CERN is using KPIs to find what works/doesn't work.

+* type of performance measurement
+* used to evaluate result of the project
+* difficult to choose correct KPI - must know where to look
+* quantitative: numeric measurement preferably wihtout distortion from personal feelings
+* qualitative: based on interpretation and influenced by personal feelnings

 ### Harvester

 Intro to the harvester.